dyhes/zulip/docs/production/security-model.md

     limited to what the bot can do.
 (E.g. incoming webhook bots cannot read messages.)

-- Every Zulip user has an API key, available on the settings page.
+- Every Aloha user has an API key, available on the settings page.
   This API key can be used to do essentially everything the user can do; for that reason, users should keep their API key safe.
 Users can rotate their own API key if it is accidentally compromised.

-- To properly remove a user's access to a Zulip team, it does not suffice to change their password or deactivate their account in a single sign-on (SSO) system, since neither of those prevents authenticating with the user's API key or those of bots the user has created.
-Instead, you should [deactivate the user's account](https://zulip.com/help/deactivate-or-reactivate-a-user) via Zulip's "Organization settings" interface.
+- To properly remove a user's access to a Aloha team, it does not suffice to change their password or deactivate their account in a single sign-on (SSO) system, since neither of those prevents authenticating with the user's API key or those of bots the user has created.
+Instead, you should [deactivate the user's account](https://zulip.com/help/deactivate-or-reactivate-a-user) via Aloha's "Organization settings" interface.

-- The Zulip mobile apps authenticate to the server by sending the user's password and retrieving the user's API key; the apps then use the API key to authenticate all future interactions with the site.
+- The Aloha mobile apps authenticate to the server by sending the user's password and retrieving the user's API key; the apps then use the API key to authenticate all future interactions with the site.
-  Thus, if a user's phone is lost, in addition to changing passwords, you should rotate the user's Zulip API key.
+  Thus, if a user's phone is lost, in addition to changing passwords, you should rotate the user's Aloha API key.

 - Guest users are like Members, but they do not have automatic access to public streams.

-- Zulip supports several kinds of bots with different capabilities.
+- Aloha supports several kinds of bots with different capabilities.

-  - Incoming webhook bots can only send messages into Zulip.
+  - Incoming webhook bots can only send messages into Aloha.
   - Outgoing webhook bots and Generic bots can essentially do anything a non-administrator user can, with a few exceptions (e.g. a bot cannot log in to the web application, register for mobile push